 (7003 Series)

-AMD continues to deliver market-leading price-performance and overall I/O innovation with Milan, the 3rd generation of AMD EPYC processors.
-In preliminary benchmarks, the AMD EPYC Milan series provided up to a 30% performance increase over previous generation AMD EPYC Rome processors in database, high performance computing, and hyper-converged infrastructure performance tests.
-Linode will add this EPYC generation to our fleet throughout 2022.
+AMD continues to deliver market-leading price-performance and overall I/O innovation with Milan, the 3rd generation of AMD EPYC™ processors.
+In preliminary benchmarks, the AMD EPYC™ Milan series provided up to a 30% performance increase over previous generation AMD EPYC™ Rome processors in database, high performance computing, and hyper-converged infrastructure performance tests.
+This EPYC™ generation is available throughout the fleet, and guaranteed for Premium compute instances.

-AMD EPYC 7000 series CPUS make virtually everything run better in the cloud, including the new 7002 series processors being added to our fleet.
-EPYC processors are #1 on industry benchmarks, including integer, floating-point, virtualization, database, and HPC performance.
+AMD EPYC™ 7000 series CPUS make virtually everything run better in the cloud, including the new 7002 series processors being added to our fleet.
+EPYC™ processors are #1 on industry benchmarks, including integer, floating-point, virtualization, database, and HPC performance.
 These powerful processors live up to their name in both their performance as a user and Linode’s ability to make infrastructure more efficient and cost-effective.
-The EPYC series has broken world records, which establishes AMD as the performance leader.
+The EPYC™ series has broken world records, which establishes AMD as the performance leader.

 Infinity Fabric Becomes Infinity Architecture

-By increasing the number of AMD-powered machines in our fleet, Linode is able to offer the consistent performance our customers expect while expanding in other areas.
-AMD’s price to performance ratio allows Linode to better serve our customers by opening new data centers and expanding our services so everyone can access the cloud where they need it.
+By increasing the number of AMD-powered machines in our fleet, we're able to offer the consistent performance our customers expect while expanding in other areas.
+AMD’s price-to-performance ratio allows us to better serve our customers by opening new data centers and expanding our services so everyone can access the cloud where they need it.